-Line 6: Interest income
+Line 6: Taxable interest

-Write the total amount of interest income from Column A that you received as an Illinois resident.
-Also include any business interest income that you received while you were a nonresident and that you received from Illinois sources located
+Write the total amount of interest income from Column A you received as an Illinois resident.
+Also include any business interest income you received while you were a nonresident and that you received from an Illinois business conducted

-- entirely within Illinois. - both inside and outside Illinois.
+- entirely in Illinois. - both inside and outside Illinois.
 Complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.

-Interest income that you received while you were a nonresident, other than business interest income, is not taxed by Illinois.
+Interest income you received while you were a nonresident, other than business interest income, is not taxed by Illinois.

-Line 7: Dividend income
+Line 7: Ordinary dividends

-Write the total amount of dividend income from Column A that you received as an Illinois resident.
-Also include business dividend income that you received while you were a nonresident and that you received from Illinois sources located
+Write the total amount of dividend income from Column A you received as an Illinois resident.
+Also include business dividend income you received while you were a nonresident and that you received from an Illinois business conducted

-- entirely within Illinois. - both inside and outside Illinois.
+- entirely in Illinois. - both inside and outside Illinois.
 Complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.

-Any dividend income that you received while a nonresident, other than business dividend income, is not taxed by Illinois.
+Any dividend income you received while a nonresident, other than business dividend income, is not taxed by Illinois.

-Line 8: Taxable refunds, credits, or offsets of state and local income tax
+Line 8: Taxable refunds, credits, or offsets of state and local income taxes

-Write the amount of any income tax refund from Column A that you received as an Illinois resident and any Illinois Income Tax refund you received while you were a nonresident.
+Write the amount of any income tax refund from Column A you received as an Illinois resident and any Illinois Income Tax refund you received while you were a nonresident.
 Include these refunds only if they are included in your taxable income because you claimed them as itemized deductions on a previous year's federal return.